FRRouting/frr/doc/user/isisd.rst

    may not exceed 65535.
 Optionally sets also the Segment Routing Local Block.
    The negative command always unsets both.

-.. clicmd:: segment-routing local-block (16-1048575) (16-1048575)

-   Set the Segment Routing Local Block i.e. the label range used by MPLS to store label in the MPLS FIB for Adjacency SID.
-Note that the block size may not exceed 65535.
-This command is deprecated in favor of the combined 'segment-routing global-block A B local-block C D' command.

 .. clicmd:: segment-routing node-msd (1-16)

    Set the Maximum Stack Depth supported by the router.
 The value depend of the